-- as well as training all members of staff as above, the DSL and deputies should undergo training to provide them with the skills required to carry out the role.
-This training should be updated at least every two years. - the DSL and deputies should undertake Prevent Awareness training and ensure the rest of the staff also do this on at least an annual basis as part of the wider continuous safeguarding training process in operation.
+- 1. As well as training all members of staff as above, the DSL and deputies should undergo training to provide them with the skills required to carry out the role.
+This training MUST be updated at least every two years. - 2.
+As a Governing Body we will plan for staff changes and moves to ensure there is sustained capacity and resilience for the DSL and deputies. - 3.
+The DSL and deputies should undertake Prevent Awareness training and ensure the rest of the staff also do this on at least an annual basis as part of the wider continuous safeguarding training process in operation.